NetApp/beegfs/README.md

 ---------------
 Each role is used independently to deploy the desired version of BeeGFS in the desired mode of operation.
 The following roles are currently available:

+* [BeeGFS 7.2 with High-Availability (HA)](https://github.com/netappeseries/beegfs/blob/master/roles/beegfs_ha_7_2/README.md): End-to-end deployment of the NetApp E-Series BeeGFS 7.2 HA solution including provisioning and mapping E-Series storage, creating a Linux HA cluster using Pacemaker and Corosync, deploying BeeGFS into the cluster, and configuring clients.
 * [BeeGFS 7.1 with High-Availability (HA)](https://github.com/netappeseries/beegfs/blob/master/roles/beegfs_ha_7_1/README.md): End-to-end deployment of the NetApp E-Series BeeGFS 7.1 HA solution including provisioning and mapping E-Series storage, creating a Linux HA cluster using Pacemaker and Corosync, deploying BeeGFS into the cluster, and configuring clients.
 * [BeeGFS 7.1](https://github.com/netappeseries/beegfs/blob/master/roles/nar_santricity_beegfs_7_1/README.md): Description: Deployment of BeeGFS 7.1 servers and clients backed by NetApp E-Series storage.
 Often used to create high performance scratch space for use cases where HA is less of a concern.